 …received a master’s degree in Entomology from the University of Georgia in 2000 and earned a Ph.D. in Ecology, also from the University of Georgia.
 She took a post-doctoral position in Cincinnati with the EPA’s Sustainable Environments Branch.
 She now works as a Research Assistant Professor at the University of Massachusetts and an Assistant Unit Leader Fisheries with USGS.

 Sara Salisbury ’12

-…is an environmental scientist with ARCADIS, an environmental consulting firm.
-She does everything from permitting and site remediation to restoration projects and more!
+…was an environmental scientist with ARCADIS, an environmental consulting firm.
+She did everything from permitting and site remediation to restoration projects and more!
 She is pursuing a graduate degree at Middle Tennesee State University.